-The LM5035 Half-Bridge Controller/Gate Driver contains all of the features necessary to implement half-bridge topology power converters using voltage mode control with line voltage feed-forward.
-The floating high-side gate driver is capable of operating with supply voltages up to 105V.
+The LM5039 Half-Bridge Controller/Gate Driver contains all of the features necessary to implement half-bridge topology power converters using voltage mode control with line voltage feed-forward.
+The LM5039 is a functional variant of the LM5035B halfbridge PWM controller, featuring average current limit during an overload event to balance the center-point of the half-bridge capacitor divider.
+The floating highside gate driver is capable of operating with supply voltages up to 105V.
 Both the high-side and low-side gate drivers are capable of 2A peak.
-An internal high voltage startup regulator is included, along with programmable line undervoltage lockout (UVLO) and overvoltage protection (OVP).
+An internal high voltage startup regulator is included, along with programmable line undervoltage lockout (UVLO).
 The oscillator is programmed with a single resistor to frequencies up to 2MHz.
 The oscillator can also be synchronized to an external clock.
-A current sense input and a programmable timer provide cycle-by-cycle current limit and adjustable hiccup mode overload protection.
+A current sense input provides peak cycle-by-cycle and average current limit.
+Other features include adjustable hiccup mode overload protection, soft-start, revision reference, and thermal shutdown.